ii/linkerd/linkerd/docs/namer.md

 A namer that completely rewrites a path.
 This is useful for doing arbitrary reordering of the path segments that is not possible using standard prefix replacement.
-While this is a general purpose tool for reordering path segments, it cannot be used to modify or split individual segments (for modification or splitting of individual segments, see the rewriting namers section below).
+In addition to reordering path segments, this tool can be used to modify or split individual segments using regex capture groups.

 If the name matches the pattern in the config, it will be replaced by the name in the config.
 Additionally, any variables in the pattern will capture